nhack/graphql-fullstack/README.md

 ```

 The communication with the server is made with the [`apollo-client`](https://github.com/apollostack/apollo-client), but this client can be configured to use a single query.
-In order to choose which query to be executed, you have to instantiate the `GraphqlQuery` by passing the entire list of queries: `this._queries = new GraphqlQuery(todoQueries)`.
+In order to choose which query to be executed, you have to create an instance of `GraphqlQuery` by passing the entire list of queries: `this._queries = new GraphqlQuery(todoQueries)`.
 Then you can call whatever query you like:

 * `this._queries.query('GetAllTodos')`